-Here are our traveler's top 6 places to stay in Iceland are trending with travelers right now
+These top 6 places to stay in Iceland are trending with travelers right now

 Iceland has a wide range of different accommodation options to suit a wide spectrum of needs and budgets.
 You can find cheap camping grounds and hostels, budget bed & breakfasts, a variety of apartments, luxurious apartment hotels and 4 or 5-star hotels.
 There has also been a recent growth in the occurrence of igloo hotels.
 From these igloos, people can watch the northern lights while still staying cosy and warm.